First published: 18 March 2020

 In Scotland, clients are required to wear a face covering.
 Please refer to their “Checklist that should be considered by close contact business owners as part of a risk assessment”.

-In Wales, the government guidance currently states: “There is no requirement for the client to wear any additional protection such as a mask or face covering, when the practitioner is wearing a visor […] However, Welsh Government supports the right of [those providing close contact services] to decide whether they wish to ask their clients/guests to wear face coverings whilst on their premises.”
+In Wales, the government guidance currently states: “There is no requirement for the client to wear any additional protection such as a mask or face covering, when the practitioner is wearing a Type II mask and a clear visor […] However, Welsh Government supports the right of [those providing close contact services] to decide whether they wish to ask their clients/guests to wear face coverings whilst on their premises.”

 However, it is always important to take into account the client’s wishes, and to allow them the option to wear a face mask or covering if that would make them feel more comfortable.